-Last year during Christmas Cookies Week (go check out this year’s welcome post and enter our giveaway!), I shared a Greek baklava recipe, which we LOVED.
+Last year during Christmas Cookies Week, I shared a Greek baklava recipe, which we LOVED.
 And apparently you did as well, because I had so many readers come to my site for that post!
-It’s full of walnuts and sweetened with a honey syrup and is just so, SO good.
+It's full of walnuts and sweetened with a honey syrup and is just so, SO good.

 But this year, I thought I would make this Turkish baklava recipe to showcase some of the similarities and differences between the recipes!

 Right after graduating law school and taking the California bar exam, Paul and I took off on a backpacking trip around parts of Europe, Asia, and Africa.
 Two of the countries we stopped in were Greece and Turkey.

 We loved them both deeply, and are agreed that Turkey, especially, is one of our favorite countries we have ever visited.

 Let's throw it back with a photo collage of three of my favorite spots in Turkey - Cappadocia, Pammukale, and Istanbul.
 Without going too deep into history and culture, one thing we learned while we were traveling between the two countries is that their history has been fraught with confrontation and there has been fighting between the two for centuries.